mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 |             | reportType                     | 7 (b6 - b0) | 0x0D      | reportMostRecentTestFailedDTC  | Always  |
 +-------------+--------------------------------+-------------+-----------+--------------------------------+---------+

-.. note:: The exact trigger condition is setting testFailed DTC status bit (b0).
+.. note:: The returned DTC is the most recent one detected with testFailed status bit (b0) set since the last :ref:`ClearDiagnosticInformation <knowledge-base-service-clear-diagnostic-information>`.

 reportMostRecentConfirmedDTC (0x0E)
 '''''''''''''''''''''''''''''''''''
-The client can request for a last confirmed DTC since the last :ref:`Clearing Diagnostic Information <knowledge-base-service-clear-diagnostic-information>`.
+This sub-function can be used by the client to request the most recent confirmed DTC since the last :ref:`Clearing Diagnostic Information <knowledge-base-service-clear-diagnostic-information>`.

 +----------------------------------------------+-------------+-----------+--------------------------------+---------+